idontknowwhatimdoing/dotfiles/README.md

 ## Todo
 - Finish rofi themes - try to find a way to make the selected element bold but looks doomed
 - Improve polybar setup (mountain) - looks pretty good
-- Rewrite neovim config in Lua
+- Rewrite neovim config in Lua - once the api is a bit more complete
 - Update screenshots
 - Work on Discord themes
 - Refactor some scripts